capri-js/decaprio/README.md

 # Decaprio 🍸

-A typesafe I/O layer for [Decap CMS](https://decapcms.org) that provides full-page live previews with visual editing and a focus on developer experience.
+A type-safe I/O layer for [Decap CMS](https://decapcms.org) that provides full-page live previews with visual editing and a focus on developer experience.

 ## Features